ChineduGboof/ft_irc/README.md

 - Use the validated port and password to configure the IRC server.  => (partly done)
 - Start the server and listen for incoming connections.     => (partly done)
 - Handle any errors or exceptions that may occur during the server's execution. => (ongoing)

+## Configuring the Server

+- `socket()`: This function creates a new socket for communication.
+In this case, it creates a TCP socket (SOCK_STREAM) using the IPv4 protocol (AF_INET).
+The importance of this step is to establish a communication endpoint that the server can use for sending and receiving data.

+- `setsockopt()`: This function sets socket options.
+In this case, it sets the SO_REUSEADDR option to allow reusing the address.
+This is useful when the server needs to restart or bind to the same address that was previously used.
+The importance of this step is to enable address reuse and prevent errors related to "address already in use."

+- `fcntl()`: This function sets the file status flags for the socket.
+In this case, it sets the O_NONBLOCK flag, which makes the socket non-blocking.
+Non-blocking sockets allow the server to perform I/O operations without waiting, which is crucial for handling multiple clients simultaneously.
+The importance of this step is to ensure non-blocking behavior and prevent the server from hanging.

+- `bind()`: This function binds the socket to a specific address and port number.
+In this case, it binds to the address specified in the address structure.
+The importance of this step is to associate the socket with a specific network address so that incoming client connections can be received on that address.

+- `listen()`: This function puts the socket into a listening state to accept incoming connections.
+It specifies the maximum number of pending connections that can be queued.
+In this case, std::numeric_limits<int>::max() is used to set the maximum value allowed by the system.
+The importance of this step is to make the server ready to accept client connections and specify the backlog size for incoming connection requests.

+After successfully completing these steps, the server is considered online and can start accepting incoming connections.

+## Running the Server